Herd Unit Maps

 Who can apply for permits?

 - Landowners or Land Managers of properties within the state of Texas.
 Property should lie within a Pronghorn Herd Unit (see maps below).
 Landowner signature is required on all applications.
-Hunters can contact landowners regarding available permits by downloading the Pronghorn Lease List.
+Hunters can contact landowners regarding available permits by downloading the Pronghorn Lease List (BUCK, DOE).
 Current season lease information is usually available mid to late August.

 How do I apply for permits?